(in alphabetical order)

 Joseph M. Forgione, Associate Director

-Joseph M. Forgione is Associate Director of the Innovation Center for Law and Technology, Director of the Fashion Law Initiative, and an Adjunct Professor of Law at New York Law School.
-He is also a practicing attorney at the Gioconda Law Group PLLC, where he focuses his practice on trademark and copyright counseling in the fashion industry.
-Professor Forgione has worked on intellectual property-related matters with a number of prominent fashion and consumer goods companies, including American Express, Burberry, Casio, Coach, Estée Lauder, Hermès, Michael Kors, Proraso, Salvatore Ferragamo, Sherri Hill, Stuart Weitzman, Technicolor, and Tiffany & Co.
-Prior to the firm, he worked on intellectual property-related matters in the corporate legal department at Chanel and he participated in legal internships at Kate Spade, 7 For All Mankind, and Time Inc. His professional career in intellectual property law began as a law clerk in the legal department at HBO.
-Professor Forgione holds both an LL.M. degree, Master of Laws in Intellectual Property Law, and a J.D. degree from Benjamin N. Cardozo School of Law, and a B.A., cum laude, with Honors in Sociology from Hofstra University where is a member of the Omega Chapter of Phi Beta Kappa.
+Joseph M. Forgione is Associate Director of the Innovation Center for Law and Technology.
+He is also the Director of the Fashion Law Initiative at New York Law School and teaches the Fashion Law Practicum on faculty as an Adjunct Professor of Law.
+He is a practicing attorney at the Gioconda Law Group PLLC, where he focuses his practice on trademark and copyright counseling in the fashion industry and conducts business as a licensed private investigator in New York.
+Professor Forgione has worked on intellectual property-related matters with a number of prominent fashion and cosmetics brands, including Burberry, Casio, Coach, Estée Lauder, Hermès, Michael Kors, Proraso, Salvatore Ferragamo, Sherri Hill, Stuart Weitzman, and Tiffany & Co.
+Prior to the firm, he worked on intellectual property-related matters in the corporate legal department at Chanel and he participated in legal internships at Kate Spade, 7 Jeans, and Time Inc. His professional career in intellectual property law began as a law clerk in the legal department at HBO.
+Professor Forgione holds both an LL.M. degree in Intellectual Property Law and a J.D. degree from Benjamin N. Cardozo School of Law, and a B.A. degree, cum laude, with Honors in Sociology from Hofstra University, where he is a member of the Omega Chapter of Phi Beta Kappa.
+His recent scholarly article Counterfeiting, Couture, and the Decline of Consumer Trust in Online Marketplace Platforms was published in Volume 61 of the New York Law School Law Review (2017) and he is a contributing author to Intellectual Property Operations and Implementation in the 21st Century Corporation (Wiley 2011).